sbmlteam/libsbml/src/bindings/python/doc-converter/README.txt

 Special features
 ======================================================================

+* This parser understands HTML tables to a limited degree, and converts them to text tables with the help of the PrettyTable library (included).
+The parser is far from being a full-featured HTML or HTML table parser, but it handles basic tables reasonably well.
+It does not recognize row spans, column spans, or CSS styling.

 * When expanding @htmlinclude directives, it first checks to see if a version of the named file, but with a .txt extension, exists in the same location where it finds the .html file.
 If the .txt eversion exists, it includes that instead of the .html file.
-(This allows hand-formatted text files to be used, which is useful for files containing tables, because the Python HTML parser library doesn't handle tables.)
+(This allows hand-formatted text files to be used, which is useful for providing tables to replace HTML tables that the built-in table parser does not handle nicely.)

 * When expanding @image directives, it looks for a file with the extension .txt in the same directory where it finds the .jpg file.